You all need this in your lives...

 Shlohmo, who's E.P.s, Shlohofi and Schlomoshun are dancing around the periphery of my mind like esoteric pixies hellbent on stealing my thoughts.
 The former is a delicate arrangement of ethereal glitched out beats, definitely best listened to on a very lazy Sunday afternoon or in a state of entranced reflection.
 The latter is more easily reconcilable, slipping in somewhere between Ras G, Nosaj Thing and Eskmo; sort of slumped Hip Hop with skipping drum patterns and a warm afterglow of softly diffused bass.

-here, and I suggest everyone with a modicum of interest should read her interview with Sonic Router and make every effort to catch her at Donkey Pitch in Brighton on the 26/11/09.
+Tokimonsta, who is coming on leaps and bounds with every mixtape.
+Her latest offering which takes the form of a promo for Donkey Pitch and Sonic Router can be found here, and I suggest everyone with a modicum of interest should read her interview with Sonic Router and make every effort to catch her at Donkey Pitch in Brighton on the 26/11/09.

-Slugabed Mix (for Dummy this time around), which ticks all the disgusting boxes you could ever dream of.
+And another Slugabed Mix (for Dummy this time around), which ticks all the disgusting boxes you could ever dream of.
 I've started to wonder whether my new found admiration for his music is merely a personal rebellion against the derivative, hyper processed, auto-tuned world of Pop dross, but then I listen to it again and it blows such thoughts clean out of my mind with the force of a sonic jackhammer.

-Blank Blue set on Dublab the other day and I was pleasantly surprised.
+All this said I haven't been completely idle, I stumbled across this new Blank Blue set on Dublab the other day and I was pleasantly surprised.
 They've taken on a couple of new band members and stiffened up their sound somewhat, it's basically what Blank blue would sound like if they were a blasting desert Rock ensemble instead of a psychedelic west coast Folk-Hop two piece.
 Not sure whether that's progress exactly but my dog likes it and that's good enough for me.

 Speaking of which I put some dubstep on earlier and Facie (the dog), started growling along to the music every time the sub kicked in.
 In the past she's howled along to the blues and barked/whined to anything else with rhythmic guitars and keys.
 This latest approach is new to me and if anything is a seal of approval I'd say that this would be it.
 I'm tempted to contact Kryptic Minds with the news but I doubt they'd be as excited as I was when I heard her rendition of Six Degrees.
 It is entirely possible that staying at my parents house is driving me insane.